 One way the difference shows up is in the welding polarity welded with.

 Generally you set your welding polarity on your welder different for MIG wire.
 Compared to Flux core welding wire.

 Let’s talk specifics.

 Self shielded flux core welding demands a DCEN (Direct Current Electrode Negative) setting when you weld.

-What this means is when flux core welding, the electrical current to the welding gun (and the welding gun contains your welding wire), needs to be set to the negative terminal.
+What this means is when flux core welding, you need to set your electrical current to your welding gun (the welding gun contains your welding wire), to the negative terminal.

 And the ground clamp attached to your welding project or the welding table, to the positive terminal.

 MIG welding needs DCEP (Direct Current Electrode Positive).

 The polar opposite.
 The MIG gun set to the positive terminal.